Causal influence in operational probabilistic theories: Introduction

 \section{Introduction}

 In the last two decades, studies on the foundations of Quantum Theory flourished, nurtured by the wealth of results in quantum information theory and their impact on the understanding of the quantum realm.
-One of the many facets of quantum theory that were explored in this perspective is causal influence and the consequent analysis of causal structures~ \cite{Beckman:2001aa,Eggeling:2002aa,Schumacher:2005aa,Pawowski:2009aa,chiribella2008transforming,PhysRevA.88.052130,Milz2020kolmogorovextension,Giarmatzi:2018aa,Cotler:2019aa}.
+One of the many facets of quantum theory that were explored in this perspective is causal influence and the consequent analysis of causal structures~ \cite{Beckman:2001aa,Eggeling_2002,Schumacher:2005aa,Pawowski:2009aa,Chiribella_2008,PhysRevA.88.052130,Milz2020kolmogorovextension,Giarmatzi:2018aa,Cotler:2019aa}.
 In this line of thought, the main questions regard possible criteria to determine the compatibility of observed data regarding a network of systems and hypothetical relations between them.
-The techniques adopted for this kind of analysis were initially developed in the context of classical Bayesian networks~\cite{pearl_2009}, or in the theory of quantum networks developed by different approaches~\cite{PhysRevA.88.052130,GutoskiWatrous-testers,PhysRevA.80.022339,PhysRevA.88.022318,Ried:2015aa,barrett2019quantum,Oreshkov2012aa}.
+The techniques adopted for this kind of analysis were initially developed in the context of classical Bayesian networks~\cite{pearl_2009}, or in the theory of quantum networks developed by different approaches~\cite{PhysRevA.88.052130,10.1145/1250790.1250873,PhysRevA.80.022339,PhysRevA.88.022318,Ried:2015aa,barrett2019quantum,Oreshkov2012aa}.
+A second interesting question analysed in the literature regards quantification of causal influence~\cite{Cotler:2019aa}.
 However, the need for abstracting the study of causal structures from the specific formalism of the theory adopted was pointed out already in Ref.~\cite{Hardy_2007}, where the purpose was to build a microscopic theory of gravity that might require a step beyond quantum.
 In this perspective, a language that allows one to deal with general information processing structures without the burden of using a specific mathematical model is precisely the right tool.
-A second interesting question analysed in the literature regards quantification of causal influence~\cite{Cotler:2019aa}.